IlluviumGame/IIPs/iips/iip-30.md

 Alpha Standard D1sks: 0.025 ETH (limited to 100,000)
 Alpha Mega D1sks: 0.125 ETH (limited to 20,000)

+The contents of a Mega Disk will now include a guaranteed rare Illuvitar portrait, instead of a guaranteed rare item.
+This means the guaranteed rare can no longer be an accessory.

-Alpha disks are available for seven days from the start of the sale or until sold out.
+Alpha disks are available for three days from the start of the sale or until sold out.

 ## Misprints:

-Any Illuvitars not sold during the initial sale will be considered "Misprints" and exceptionally rare.
+Any Illuvitar portraits not revealed in the first 3 months from the sale date will be considered "Misprints" and exceptionally rare.
 These misprints will be auctioned off after Wave 1 of the sale.

 ## Launch Party Goals:
 The Illuvium Launch Party Goals have been created to keep customers engaged.
 The specific goals will be kept a mystery, but two examples are: